function61/edgerouter/docs/enabling-the-admin-ui/README.md

 - Service = `edgerouter`
 - Environment `dev` (for development)

 Therefore, we would use `edgerouter.dev.example.com`.
-In our use we already have wildcard `*.dev.example.com`:
+In our use we already have:

-- DNS entry to the loadbalancer
+- `*.dev.example.com` DNS entry pointing to the loadbalancer
-- TLS certificate
+- `*.dev.example.com` TLS certificate

 So we can just plop stuff under that wildcard without needing to mess with DNS or TLS certs.
 Your case may be different, so adjust accordingly.